Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 Rehabilitation process

 After endoprosthetics, the patient remains in the intensive care unit for some time, under the close supervision of doctors.
-For 7 days, the patient continues to receive antibiotics and drugs that can prevent blood clotting.
+For 7 days, the patient continues to be given antibiotics and drugs that can prevent blood clotting.
 In order to fix a certain distance between the legs, a pillow is installed.
-In this case, the legs should be in the abducted position.
-Fever after hip replacement surgery is often unstable, so doctors monitor this closely.
+The legs should be in an abducted position.
+Temperatures after hip replacement surgery are often unstable, so doctors monitor this closely.

-BROCHURE FOR PATIENTS WITH HIP ENDOPROSHETICS
+BROCHURE FOR PATIENTS WITH HIP ENDOPROSTHETICS

-What is total hip arthroplasty
+What is total hip replacement

 Before surgery

-• Quit smoking.
+• Stop smoking.

-Day of operation
+Day of surgery

 The entire operation usually takes 1.0-1.5 hours.